-\$50,000,000 Aggregate Maximum Offering Amount (50,000 Bonds) \$10,000 Minimum Purchase Amount (10 Bonds)
+\$75,000,000 Aggregate Maximum Offering Amount (75,000 Bonds) \$10,000 Minimum Purchase Amount (10 Bonds)

-Red Oak Capital Fund V, LLC, a Delaware limited liability company, or the Company, is offering a maximum of \$50,000,000 in the aggregate, its 7.50% senior secured bonds, or the "A Bonds" and its 8.00% senior secured bonds, or the "A R-Bonds" and collectively, the "Bonds," pursuant to this offering circular.
+Red Oak Capital Intermediate Income Fund, LLC, a Delaware limited liability company, or the Company, is offering a maximum of \$75,000,000 in the aggregate, of its 6.0% senior secured bonds, or the "Bonds," pursuant to this offering circular.
 The purchase price per Bond is \$1,000, with a minimum purchase amount of \$10,000, or the "minimum purchase;" however, the Company, in the Manager's sole discretion, reserves the right to accept smaller purchase amounts.
-The A Bonds and A R-Bonds will bear interest at a rate equal to 7.50% and 8.00% per year, respectively, payable to the record holders of the Bonds quarterly in arrears on January 25th, April 25th, July 25th and October 25th of each year, beginning on the first such date that corresponds to the first full quarter after the initial closing in the offering.
-The Bonds will mature on December 31, 2026.
-Upon maturity, and subject to the terms and conditions described in this offering circular, the Bonds will be automatically renewed for at the same interest rate for an additional five years, unless redeemed upon maturity at our or your election.
+The Series A, B, C and D Bonds will bear interest at a rate equal to 6.0% per year and the Series E Bonds will bear interest at a rate equal to 6.75%, payable to the record holders of the Bonds quarterly in arrears on January 25th, April 25th, July 25th and October 25th of each year, beginning on the first such date that corresponds to the first full quarter after the initial closing in the offering.
+All other terms of the Series E Bonds will be the same as the Series A, B, C and D Bonds.
+The Bonds have been previously issued in four series, Series A, Series B, Series C and Series D, and will now be offered in an additional series, Series E. The sole difference between the Series A, B, C and D bonds will be the maturity dates, over a two-year period starting on May 24, 2021.
+The difference between the Series A-D Bonds, collectively, and the Series E Bonds will be the maturity dates and the interest rate.
+As of the date of this offering circular, we have issued and sold \$18,508,000 in principal amount of Bonds, consisting of \$3,514,000 of Series A Bonds, \$5,900,000 of Series B Bonds, \$7,764,000 of Series C Bonds, and \$1,330,000 of Series D Bonds in the Offering.
+We are no longer offering for sale our Series A, B, C, or D Bonds.
+Each series of Bonds beginning with Series A will be issued for a total of six months.
+Each series of Bonds will mature on the date which is the last day of the 30th month from the initial issuance date of Bonds in such series.
+For illustration purposes, if the initial issuance date for a series of Bonds is September 1, 2021, then the Bonds in such series would mature on March 30, 2024.
+Upon maturity, and subject to the terms and conditions described in this offering circular, the Bonds will be automatically renewed for an additional two years at an annual interest rate of 6.75%, unless redeemed upon maturity at our or your election.

-The Bonds will be secured by a senior blanket lien on all of our assets, or the "collateral," and will rank pari passu in right of payment with all our other senior secured indebtedness from time to time outstanding, senior in right of payment to our future indebtedness from time to time outstanding that is expressly subordinated to the Bonds, senior to all of our unsecured indebtedness to the extent of the value of the Bonds' security interest in the collateral owned by us, and structurally junior to all the indebtedness of our subsidiaries.
+The Bonds are secured by a senior blanket lien on all of our assets, or the "collateral," and will rank pari passu in right of payment with all our other senior secured indebtedness from time to time outstanding, senior in right of payment to our future indebtedness from time to time outstanding that is expressly subordinated to the Bonds, senior to all of our unsecured indebtedness to the extent of the value of the Bonds' security interest in the collateral owned by us, and structurally junior to all the indebtedness of our subsidiaries.